SitongChe/SystemDesign/README.md

         ![Alt Text](https://github.com/SitongChe/SystemDesign/blob/main/Consistancy%20Pattern.png?raw=true)

    - Availability Patterns
+        - Fail-over:
+            - Disadvantages
+                - more hardware
-        - Fail-over: more hardware, data loss if active system fails before any newly written data replicated to passive
+                - data loss if active system fails before any newly written data replicated to passive
             - Active-passive / master-slave: heartbeats are sent between active and passive server on standby.
 If the heartbeat is interrupted, the passive server takes over the active's IP address and resumes service
             - Active-active / master-master: both servers are managing traffic, spreading the load between them.
 DNS/application logic need to know the IP of both servers.
         - Replication